MRoc/patcher/README.md

 ## Concepts

-* **Enrich**: All operations can be undone by creating a inverse operation using the `inverse` function.
-This is usually done internally in `undo` and `redo`.
-An interesting fact is that certain operations need previous state to be undone, for example `replace` because obviously after replace, the previous value is lost.
-For that, operations are *enriched* before placed into the history using the `enrich` function.
-This function adds a `previous` property to all operations that require it.
 * **State**: The document state that should be transformed by operations.
 * **Version**: Total number of times the state was transformed by either patch, undo or redo.
-* **History**: List of operations applied on a state, grouped by transaction, required for undo/redo.
+* **History**: List of operations and inverse operations applied on a state, grouped by transaction, required for undo/redo.
 * **Transaction**: Number of transaction that identifies all operations in history applied to State.